simmone/racket-simple-qr/README.md

 # racket-simple-qr

-A Qr Code Generator for Racket
+A Qr Code Reader and Writer for Racket
 ==================

 # Install